RickStrahl/BlogPosts/2018-06/Which-.NET-Core-Runtimes-do-you-need/WhichNetCoreRuntimesDoYouNeed.md

 * Includes both 64 and 32 bit runtimes
 * Includes the IIS Hosting dependencies
 * When you don't need the `dotnet` SDK tool
-* If you need SDK tools install the SDK instead

 ### Download Sizes
 To give a quick perspective of what each of these three different SDKs look like (on Windows) in terms of size, here's a screen shot of all three packages: